Home | About USIG | What's New | Events

 C. Dissolution

 In case of dissolution of a tax-exempt organization, the remaining assets must be used solely for tax-privileged purposes.
-This requirement is met if remaining assets are transferred to an organization pursuing tax-privileged purposes or to the state for pursuit of tax-privileged purposes.
-In the case of an NPO formed as a corporation, shareholders can receive a distribution of no more than their initial shareholding plus the lowest value of their in-kind contributions; the remaining assets must then be distributed for tax-exempt purposes.
+This requirement is met if remaining assets are transferred to an organization pursuing tax-privileged purposes or to the state for pursuit of tax-privileged purposes (Article 55 AO).

 D. Activities